nus-cs2103-AY2021S2/tp/docs/DeveloperGuide.md

 * Notify potential customers on promotions and new car launches based on their profile preferences

 * Follow-up with ex-customers upon expiry of their COE for new sales opportunity

-* More complex search operations, to search for multiple fields at once using logical conjunctions like 'and', 'or' and 'not', as well as brackets.

-* Email integration Contact customers directly from the app instead of using a separate app.
+* Email integration to contact customers directly from the app instead of using a separate mail app.

 ### User stories